Bedrock-OSS/bedrock-wiki-legacy/readme.md

-<h1>This is the old wiki it is not maintained anymore changes will not be merged direct yourself to https://github.com/Bedrock-OSS/bedrock-wiki </h1>
+<h1>This is the old wiki it is not maintained anymore changes will not be merged.
+Direct yourself to https://github.com/Bedrock-OSS/bedrock-wiki </h1>

 <p align="center">
     <h1 align="center">Bedrock Wiki</h1>